MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/network-patterns-overview.md

 Azure Local requires periodic connectivity to Azure.
 If your organization's outbound firewall is restricted, you would need to include firewall requirements for outbound endpoints and internal rules and ports.
 There are required and recommended endpoints for the Azure Local core components, which include cluster creation, registration and billing, Microsoft Update, and cloud cluster witness.

 See the [firewall requirements](/azure-stack/hci/concepts/firewall-requirements?tabs=allow-table) for a complete list of endpoints.
 Make sure to include these required URLS in your allowed list.
-Proper network ports need to be opened between all server nodes both within a site and between sites (for stretched clusters).
+Proper network ports need to be opened between all machines both within a site and between sites (for stretched clusters).

 Azure Local connectivity validator of the [Environment Checker](https://www.powershellgallery.com/packages/AzStackHci.EnvironmentChecker/0.2.3-preview) tool, checks for the outbound connectivity requirement by default during deployment.
 Additionally, you can run the Environment Checker tool standalone before, during, or after deployment to evaluate the outbound connectivity of your environment.